Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 They'd planned for this, a little, although neither had been expecting who they'd be speaking *to*.
 Toran spoke first.

-"Champion, I...we...want to make a difference."
+"Champion, I... we... want to make a difference."

 "There are many ways to make a difference.
 Even the Clanless do-the Grand Army of the Gao would not exist without their perseverance," Genshi replied.

-"Champion, with all of the...darkness...that surrounds us, with everything that's happened, every light is necessary," Tybal said.
-"Whitecrest's words...speak...to us."
+"Champion, with all of the... darkness... that surrounds us, with everything that's happened, every light is necessary," Tybal said.
+"Whitecrest's words... speak... to us."

 "And we've already had some experience at Brother Thurrsto's paws," Toran put in.